 For example, Katch is as wishy-washy towards Stalinists as we have seen he is towards Stalinism.
-In one chapter he praises the work of the "Communist" Party USA's work organizing black workers in the 1930s south.
+In one chapter he praises the "Communist" Party USA's work organizing black workers in the 1930s south.
 No mention is made that the same "Communist" Party was, at the same time, sending out thugs to savagely beat American Trotskyists.
 In fact, Stalinists as a whole get a pass:

 After taking over the Bolshevik Party and government, Stalin and his allies manipulated the loyalty of the Communist parties that had formed around the world in 1917, handpicked new leaders who would blindly obey Moscow, and turned the primary function of these once-revolutionary parties into being cheerleaders for Russian foreign policy -- which is not to say that they didn't do important work building unions and other protest movements.

 So Stalinists presided over the destruction of the Third International, killed many of the best revolutionaries of the era, set up one of the most exploitative states in history, completely twisted the meaning of marxism and communism to suit their counter-revolutionary ends... but it's not so bad: they organized timid protests and helped set-up business unions.

 On unions, Trotskyists are stuck in the past.

 As we just saw, Katch excuses Stalinists so long as they are organizing unions.
 Can this be excused by the tremendously positive role of unions in the class struggle?
 Katch would seem to think so.
 The prosperity of the 1950s was just a matter of workers having unionized: "When autoworkers unionized in the 1930s, they went from poverty wages to owning motorboats in a matter of two decades, but they were still autoworkers."